-Description: This class is more rigorous than ENG 301 and will allow students to develop their skills as authors in a variety of writing assignments.
-Students will get continued practice in the development of sentences and paragraph writing to create more clearly written essays and compositions.
-Literature will serve as an overview and sampling of texts representative and iconic of American Literature from the Early American Experience thru the Modern Age.
-This course will also develop a researched and MLA documented creative project/paper as well.
+Description: This class is more rigorous than ENG 301 and will allow students to develop their skills as authors in a variety of reading and writing assignments.
+Students will get continued practice in the development of rhetorical skills in writing to create more clearly written essays and compositions.
+They will study elements from classical and contemporary genres in both iconic American and world literature from the sixteenth century to modern times.
+A variety of writing assignments will cover both essay writing and research skills based upon the readings.
+MLA formatting is required for all written assignments.

 Student Activities: Students will gain continued practice in a variety of composition styles such as personal narrative, research, and literary analysis.
 Students will analyze a variety of short stories, novels, narratives, journals, drama, and other nonfiction accounts of this time period.
+Longer works will also be studied, such as Macbeth and a selected novel.